Kapitan-Nemo/mobilis/README.md

 Mobilis is a WordPress plugin boilerplate for development using Vue 3, Vite, TypeScript, and Tailwind CSS.
 It provides a convenient starting point for developing WordPress plugins with a modern JavaScript stack.

+You can run development and build scripts to work on the Vue application and compile it into a WordPress plugin.
+The plugin includes a simple Vue component that you can use as a starting point for your own development.

 ## Features

 - Vue 3 for building user interfaces